RogueRope/SurvivalGuide/things-to-bring.md

 ### Accessories

 * A solid cup \(reusable, no glasses\) for your water/tea/coffee/soup **~ CUP IS MANDATORY ~**
+* Bring your own personal knife, fork and spoon.
 * A torch with enough batteries and/or LED head torches \(these are the best\)
 * Water bottle
 * Sunscreen